 The annunciation, is almost word-for-word identical with Isaiah 7:14.
 Gastor says, “These words equate with the famous utterance, Isaiah vii, 14…is thus shown to be a quotation!”
-Cyrus Gordon, one of the near-eastern scholars who researched the findings said,
+Cyrus Gordon, one of the scholars of the Ancient Near East who researched the findings said,

 It is there predicted that the [virgin] goddess will bear a son…The terminology is remarkably close to that in Isaiah 7:14…she is called by the exact etymological counterpart of Hebrew ‘almah…therefore the New Testament rendering of ‘almah as “virgin” for Isaiah 7:14 rests on the older Jewish interpretation which in turn is now borne out for precisely this annunciation formula by a text that is not only pre-Isaiahnic but is pre-Mosaic…on a clay tablet.